kasamtDE/netflix-clone/README.md

+Did a netflix-clone project to practice my react skills

-removed preview because of outdated api
+/removed preview because of outdated api/